 How to find an oncologist: Start by Googling the top 10 cancer hospitals in the U.S. Also, use the resources below to explore the best oncologist for your specific cancer.
 In addition to these tips, network!
 I’ve found the best support by asking my doctor, family and friends.

 - National Cancer Institute’s Office of Cancer Centers

 - American Society of Clinical Oncology’s Cancer.Net Cancer Specific Resources

 - Cancer Treatment Centers of America (CTCA)

-3. Your oncologist isn’t enough.
+3. Your oncologist (or other doctor) probably isn’t enough.

 Build an integrative team.
-Integrative and Functional medicine practitioners treat your whole body, not just the symptoms.
+Integrative and functional medicine practitioners treat your whole body, not just the symptoms.
 How do they do that?
-With dietary recommendations, targeted supplements, IV’s, stress management tips and other integrative therapies that improve your overall well being, including boosting your immune system.
+With dietary recommendations, targeted supplements, IVs, stress management tips and other integrative therapies that improve your overall well-being, including boosting your immune system.

 - Find a Functional Medicine Practitioner

 In a nutshell: Embrace gorgeous greens, beans, legumes, nuts, seeds, whole grains, sea veggies, fruits and vegetables galore.
 Crowd out inflammatory, hormone-filled dairy and other animal products (even organic) by filling your plate with plant-strong, whole foods.
 And while you’re at it, dump the processed white stuff, especially sugar (it feeds cancer and other bullshit).
 Speaking of sugar, choose low-glycemic fruits and desserts.
 If you’re not interested in going full tilt vegan, make plants your main dish and think of everything else as a condiment.
 If you don’t ditch animal products, reduce your consumption to 2-3 times per week and avoid factory farm products at all costs.
 For delicious recipes, check out our recipe section at Kriscarr.com, Crazy Sexy Juice and Crazy Sexy Kitchen.